 Throughout the Georgian, Regency, and Victorian Eras, ladies were required to wear numerous layers of clothing.
 These layers served a variety of purposes from hygiene to warmth to ornamentation.
-To help you understand the complexity of dressing and what was required for a woman to put on and take off in a single day, I have compiled a list of the pieces normally worn and have arranged them in the approximate order of how a woman might dress: drawers, chemise, corset, busk, corset cover, decency skirt or under-petticoat, crinoline or hoop or bustle, petticoat, suit, garniture, and, finally, the accessories.
+To help you understand the complexity of dressing and what was required for a woman to put on and take off in a single day, I have compiled a list of the pieces normally worn and have arranged them in the approximate dressing order: drawers, chemise, corset, busk, corset cover, decency skirt or under-petticoat, crinoline or hoop or bustle, petticoat, suit, garniture, and, finally, the accessories.

-This was a lightweight undershirt or shift.
+The first step in the dressing order for women was a lightweight undershirt or shift.
 It was said to have originated from the Roman tunic.
 It was made from either cotton or linen and was used to protect clothing from sweat and body oils.
-It was regularly washed and was the primary underwear worn by women until the 1820s, although sometime near 1810 the chemise became associated as an outer garment.
+It was regularly washed and was the primary underwear worn by women until the 1820s, although sometime around 1810, the same year that Napoleon Bonaparte married Marie Louis in a civil ceremony, was the same time when the chemise became associated as an outer garment.

 Corsets were used to shape a woman’s torso and accentuate her curvy assets.
 Corsets were rarely laundered partly because of what they were made from and partly because they were protected by layers of clothing from the top and the bottom.
 In the early 1800s, when gussets were added to allow more room for a woman’s bust, stays became known as corsets.
 (An interesting side note related to corsets is that women sometimes fainted from the tightness of them, in addition to the weight of their many-layered clothing.)